 It is possible to stay right by Victoria Falls, but the Seven Natural Wonders of the World tend to get a little busy.
 The savvy traveller experiences the Falls in their own time and then gets transported back to a quieter world.
 Why not stay just a little further away, coming home to a romantic dinner overlooking the Zambezi with not another person in sight?

 Just upstream of Victoria Falls, Tongabezi Lodge is a romantic hideaway on the banks of the Zambezi River.
-Listed as one of the 20 best hotels in the world by Condé Nast Traveller, Tongabezi is privately owned and run, and combines an exclusive ambience with the legendary warmth and hospitality of the people of Zambia.Check Availability Visit Website
+Listed as one of the 20 best hotels in the world by Condé Nast Traveller, Tongabezi is a part of the Green Safaris collection of sustainability-driven lodges around Zambia and Malawi, and combines an exclusive ambience with the legendary warmth and hospitality of the people of Zambia.Check Availability Visit Website